-ECB chief executive Harrison set to step down
+ECB chief executive Harrison to step down in June

-Tom Harrison: ECB chief executive set to step down
+Tom Harrison: ECB chief executive to step down in June

 Last updated on .From the section Cricket

-England and Wales Cricket Board chief executive Tom Harrison is set to step down.
+England and Wales Cricket Board chief executive Tom Harrison will step down in June.

 Harrison was appointed in 2014 and oversaw the introduction of The Hundred, which started last year.

+Former England captain and women's cricket managing director Clare Connor will take over on an interim basis.

-His departure continues an extensive overhaul in England men's cricket after the heavy Ashes defeat in Australia.
+Harrison's departure continues an extensive overhaul in England men's cricket after the heavy Ashes defeat in Australia over the winter.

 Brendon McCullum has taken over as men's Test coach, with Ben Stokes replacing Joe Root as Test captain and Rob Key appointed managing director.